 Nutrient addition, MELNHE

 In the Bartlett Experimental Forest, there is an ongoing, multiple element limitation in northern hardwood ecosystem (MELNHE) experiment that is testing nutrient (co)limitation in ecosystem function.
-The experimental nutrient treatments began in 2011 with an addition of 30 kg/ha/year of nitrogen (as NH4NO3), 10 kg/ha/year of phosphorus (as NaH2PO4), a combined treatment of both N and P, and a control treatment where no fertilizer was added.The spectral optical property for each species’ foliage is expected to change with the addition of nutrient in each treatment of N, P and N+P. The spectral profile is mirrored by the vegetation index value from the National Ecological Observatory Network (NEON) data and therefore canopy foliar nitrogen and phosphorus can be remotely sensed.
+The experimental nutrient treatments began in 2011 with an addition of 30 kg/ha/year of nitrogen (as NH4NO3), 10 kg/ha/year of phosphorus (as NaH2PO4), a combined treatment of both N and P, and a control treatment where no fertilizer was added.The spectralproperties of each species’ foliage is expected to change with the addition of nutrient in each treatment of N, P and N+P. Vegetation indices are calculated from the spectral profile of each pixel and could be correlated with changes in foliar chemistry associated with nutrient addition.

 Objectives and hypothesis

-This project will be a stepping stone toward bridging traditional mapping and ground truthing with remotely sensing the field.
+This project will be a stepping stone toward bridging the gap between traditional mapping and ground truthing with remotely sensing the field.

-Locally, this will be the start of a training dataset to make classifications that predict the applied nutrient treatment and tree species within the MELNHE stands based on their recorded hyperspectral value and to eventually monitor the foliar nutrient status of the entire biogeographic assembly remotely.
+This will be the start of a training dataset to make classifications that predict the applied nutrient treatment and tree species within the MELNHE stands based on their spectral reflectance values andmonitor the foliar nutrient status of the entire biogeographic assembly remotely.

-This project will develop a method for matching specific tree’s canopies to their corresponding 2017 NEON spectra data by ground truthing inside the MELNHE plots within Bartlett Experimental Forest using the aerial imagery to identify trees in the field and recording their location with a Trimble GPS.
-I will plot confirmed canopy on ArcGIS which will link areas to their corresponding spectral signature observed as hyperspectral and vegetation index values.
+This project will develop a method for matching specific tree’s canopies to their corresponding 2017 NEON spectra data by ground truthing within the MELNHE plots within Bartlett Experimental Forest using the aerial imagery to identify trees in the field.
+I will plot confirmed canopy into ArcGIS which will co-locate spatially explicit areas to their corresponding spectral signature and resulting vegetation index values.

-An analysis of variances will then be performed with one vegetation index to quantify differences in index values corresponding to the different nutrient treatments.
+A preliminaryanalysis of variances will then be performed with one vegetation (specify which one, or say multiple will be tested) index to quantify differences in index values across tree species and between nutrient treatments.

 Methods